 Now, you should drill down the details of a bathroom remodel.
 You should choose all the fixtures, materials, and finishes for the hardware before starting the project.
 That way, you are going to have a realistic idea of the project cost.

-Once you contact bathroom remodeling contractors, you can tell them what materials you want.
+Once you contact bathroom remodeling, you can tell them what materials you want.

 The design you choose for a bathroom makeover is going to have a huge impact on the materials.
 You need to step back and think of what you want in your bathroom before you dive in.